-Puffballs grow anywhere that their spores have landed.
+Puffballs grow anywhere that their spores have landed, so unlike mushrooms like chanterelles or hen of the woods where they come up exactly in the same spots, puffballs can move around a bit as their not bonding with a particular tree.
+That being said, I do have puffball patches where I see them every year, but they seem to float around in an area, rather than sticking to a specific GPS point.
 I have seen them in fields, in the deep woods, and directly on trails.
-This is because unlike many other mushrooms that are either parasitic or mycorhizal Puffballs are just huge spore factories and after they mature, let their billions of spores fly on the wind.
+This is because, unlike many other mushrooms that are parasites, or live in harmony with specific trees, puffballs are just huge spore factories and after they mature, they let their billions of spores fly on the wind.

 First things first, when you find a puffball, no matter what size, turn it over and inspect where it attaches to the ground.
 Cut away the flesh with dirt attached, then inspect the mushroom for color: it should be absolutely, perfectly white.
-If it’s at all yellow or greenish, it’s too old-look for another one.
+If it’s at all yellow or greenish, it’s too old, look for another one or use it as an excuse to kick it like a soccer ball and not feel bad about it.
 If you see tunneling which can mean worms, cut away the mushroom flesh to see if you can remove any sign of tunneling, if you can remove any tissue with holes in it, and the rest is still perfectly white and firm, you should have removed the bugs and they won’t continue to eat the mushroom.

-To cook puffballs, peel, then slice or cut into chunks.
-Afterwords, saute in your favorite oil or fat until they’re golden brown, lightly seasoning them with some salt and pepper to draw out their nutty-cheesy flavor.
+Generally when I cook these, I peel, then slice or cut into chunks.
+Afterword, I saute in oil or fat until they’re golden brown, lightly seasoning them with some salt and pepper to draw out their nutty-cheesy flavor.

 Since they’re so large, (some weighing in at 50lbs or more) People have found creative ways to preserve them, in pioneer days, I’ve read that people would dry and powder them, and then use them to make a sort of unleavened bread.
 See my post on making puffball powder below.

 To dry them, peel and slice as thin as possible, then place them in a dehydrator.
 You could also dry them in the sun on wire racks or screens, just make sure it’s hot outside.
-A bit of warning though-dehydrating puffballs will make your kitchen stink for a little bit, and pureeing/grinding them up will fill the air with mushroom powder, which is pretty sticky stuff, just a warning.
-I’ve also developed a really interesting technique for preserving puffballs which is a caramelized puree to add to soups, butters, sauces etc, see the link below for that.
+A bit of warning: dehydrating puffballs will make your kitchen stink, and pureeing/grinding them up will fill the air with puffball powder, which is sticky stuff.
+Open a window or puree dried puffballs into flour in wide, open areas, or bring the blender outside with an extension cord.